 With that said, I will freely admit that I have never hauled anything in my life.
 The biggest car I ever owned was my first car in 1991 and that was a ’79 Pontiac Phoenix.
 That thing was a boat!
 I also drove a Chevy Traverse for a month in 2010.
 I’ve never hauled a trailer or boat, let alone a camper.
 But I am willing to give it the ole college try!
 So I started researching the best SUVs to pull a travel camper with.
 I’m only looking to purchase a 19′ to 22′ one.
 So, nothing huge.

 When I asked others who have campers, one pointed out something I hadn’t thought of.
 When researching the haul weights for SUVs, you need to take into account the “load” room.
 While your camper may be 4100 lbs, your SUV rated to haul 5200.
 That gives you 1100 lbs to play with.
-This is your dishes, clothing, health and beauty, etc. When I was told that, I hadn’t even thought about the weight all my stuff would actually bring to the already weighted camper.
+This is your dishes, clothing, electronics, health, and beauty, etc. When I was told that, I hadn’t even thought about the weight all my stuff would actually bring to the already weighted camper.
 So, if you’re looking into the RV lifestyle, make sure you ask questions.
 Do your research.
 It’s really not that easy to get up and go.

 During my research, I did the “what if” game.
 So, what if I got the brand new Winnebago Winnie Drop.
 This is approximately 20′.
-It’s dry weight is 2800 lbs.
+Its dry weight is 2800 lbs.
 It’s total Gross Vehicle Weight Rating (GVWR) is 3800 lbs.
-They have other ones that the weight is lower, but one of my requirements for an RV, is to have a full bathroom.
+They have other ones that the weight is lower, but one of my requirements for an RV is to have a full bathroom.
 So, with those weights in mind, the four best SUVs that would be perfect for me is:

 2016 Toyota Highlander XLE

 The 2016 Toyota Highlander XLE offers the bigger jump where the standard engine is also a V6 but it includes a towing package.
-The towing package consists of a heavy duty radiator with engine oil cooler, a 200 watt fan coupling, a 150 amp alternator and supplemental transmission oil cooler.
+The towing package consists of a heavy-duty radiator with engine oil cooler, a 200-watt fan coupling, a 150 amp alternator and supplemental transmission oil cooler.
 The combination of the V6 engine and towing package gives the 2016 Toyota Highlander a 5000 lbs. towing capacity.
 That is a little over three times the towing capacity of the most basic level.
 The most basic Highlander only has the towing capacity of 1500 lbs.

 2015 Nissan Armada

-The eight passenger Nissan Armada has a 5.6-liter V-8 engine.
+The eight-passenger Nissan Armada has a 5.6-liter V-8 engine.
 This gives a trailer towing capacity of 9000 lbs if you get the SUV with its available towing package.
-However, even the entry level model without the towing package, it has a towing capacity of 6000 lbs.
+However, even the entry-level model without the towing package, it has a towing capacity of 6000 lbs.

 2015 Chevy Equinox